arobie/FlyBubble/README.md

 FlyDisco
 ================

 The Fly Disco is a high throughput behavioral assay designed to quantify the effects of optogentic manipulations on fruit fly behavior including limb movements.
-Here we provide the parts list, fabrication and assembly instructions for the  Fly Disco behavioral assay.
+Here we provide the [parts list](myLib/README.md), fabrication, and assembly instructions for the  Fly Disco behavioral assay.

 ![image](FLYBUBBLETOPLEVELASSY.jpg)